Large-Scale Optical Neural Networks based on Photoelectric Multiplication

-The total energy budget will depend on many other factors besides the SQL.
+The total energy budget depends on many factors besides the SQL.
 Fig.~\ref{fig:f3}(c) plots energy per MAC as a function of the average number of input neurons per layer $N$, a rough ``size'' of the neural network.
 The SQL data are plotted for the eight networks in Fig.~\ref{fig:f3}(a-b), and the corresponding dashed line is an empirical fit.
 Note that the SQL is an absolute lower bound, assumes perfect detectors, and only counts input optical energy.
-In a realistic device, this curve is shifted up by a factor $(\eta_d \eta_c \eta_s \beta_{\rm mod})^{-1}$, where $\eta_d$, $\eta_c$, and $\eta_s$ are the detector, coupling, and source (laser) efficiencies and $\beta_{\rm mod}$ is the modulator launch efficiency \cite{Miller2012}; \rmh{these are all close enough to unity in integrated systems \cite{Miller2017, Sun2015, Atabaki2018, Michaels2018} that the factor is $\lesssim 10$.}
+In a realistic device, this curve is shifted up by a factor $(\eta_d \eta_c \eta_s \beta_{\rm mod})^{-1}$, where $\eta_d$, $\eta_c$, and $\eta_s$ are the detector, coupling, and source (laser) efficiencies and $\beta_{\rm mod}$ is the modulator launch efficiency \cite{Miller2012}; these are all close enough to unity in integrated systems \cite{Miller2017, Sun2015, Atabaki2018, Michaels2018} that the factor is $\lesssim 10$.

 Another key factor is the detector electronics.
 The homodyne signal from each neuron needs to be sent through a nonlinear function $y_i \rightarrow f(y_i)$ and converted to the optical domain using a modulator (Fig.~\ref{fig:f1}(b)).
-The most obvious way to do this is to digitize the signal, perform the function $f(\cdot)$ in digital logic, serialize the outputs, convert back to analog, and send the analog signal into the modulator.
-ADCs in the few-pJ/sample regime are available \cite{Jonsson2011} and simple arithmetic can be performed at the pJ scale \cite{Keckler2011, Chen2014, Jouppi2017}.
-A range of modulator designs support few-fJ/bit operation \cite{Timurdogan2014, Koos2016, Haffner2018, Srinivasan2016}.
-Thus a reasonable near-term estimate would be few-pJ/neuron; this figure is divided by the number of inputs per neuron to give the energy per MAC (solid green curve in Fig.~\ref{fig:f3}(c)).
-A much more aggressive figure of 1 fJ/neuron is also plotted---approaching this bound may be possible with state-of-the-art modulators \cite{Timurdogan2014}, but it is below the energy figures for ADCs and would therefore require well-designed analog electronics.
-At these energies, the SQL becomes relevant, but due to optical inefficiencies the SQL will likely be relevant at higher energies as well.
+The most obvious way to do this is to \rmh{amplify and} digitize the signal, perform the function $f(\cdot)$ in digital logic, serialize the outputs, convert back to analog, and send the analog signal into the modulator. \rmh{Transimpedance amplifiers designed for optical interconnects operate at the $\sim100$ fJ range \cite{Saeedi2016, Miller2017}, while} ADCs in the few-pJ/sample regime are available \cite{Jonsson2011} and simple arithmetic \rmh{(for the activation function)} can be performed at the pJ scale \cite{Keckler2011, Chen2014, Jouppi2017}.
+Modulators in this energy range are standard \cite{Sun2015, Atabaki2018, Saeedi2016}.
+Thus a reasonable near-term estimate would be few-pJ/neuron; this figure is divided by the number of inputs per neuron to give the energy per MAC (solid green curve in Fig.~\ref{fig:f3}(c)). \rmh{This few-pJ/neuron figure includes both optical and electrical energy: even though only a fraction of the energy is optical, the optical signal will be large compared to both shot noise (Eq.~(\ref{eq:nnlayer2})) and amplifier Johnson noise $\langle \Delta n_e\rangle_{\rm rms} \sim 10^{3}$ \cite{Notomi2014}, so noise will not significantly degrade the network's performance.}